 Our programs provide an energizing creative outlet for students and meaningful volunteer opportunities for community members.
 We believe that with individualized attention from caring adults, students improve their academic performance, develop a sense of belonging, and discover the unique value of their voices.

-With this understanding in mind, we provide drop-in tutoring, field trips, after-school workshops, in-schools tutoring, help for English language learners, and assistance with student publications.
+With this understanding in mind, we provide writing labs, field trips, roadshows, workshops, and in-school support.

 If you think 826michigan programs are a good fit for you and your student, learn more about our offerings and register for free!

 We also believe that the more fun a student has, and the more directly we speak to a student’s interests, the more we can help students find the fun in learning.
 That’s why our programs are more than just extra homework.
 All of our programs are challenging and enjoyable, and ultimately strengthen each student’s power to express ideas effectively, creatively, confidently, and in his or her individual voice.

 Students can come to 826 for help and inspiration for all kinds of things from poetry to storytelling, writing songs to writing college entrance essays, finishing novels to starting haiku.

 My student is loving Wee-bots and we are so grateful that she has a chance to continue some form of writing and connection with peers during this very hard time . . .
 She was so excited after today’s Wee-bots that she spent another hour writing and thinking of her story. 🙂Parent of 826michigan student